farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 This same idea applies to components in our systems.
 We can design our components to accommodate diverse needs without anticipating the needs of each different caller.
 The component defines what flexibility it offers on it's own terms (like parameters), but lets callers imprint their own meaning within that defined flexibility.
-This makes our system robust to change and powerful to reuse.
+This makes a system robust to change and powerful to reuse.

 ## Up next
 Components can offer this parameter-like open-closed flexibility many ways.
-First we'll cover approaches [with data](./2022-09-16-1-OPC-through-Data.md), then [with behaviors](./2022-09-16-3-Flexible-Behavior.md), and [with whole systems](./2022-09-16-4-OCP-as-architecture.md).
+First we'll cover approaches [with data](./2022-09-16-1-OPC-through-Data.md), then [with behaviors](./2022-09-16-2-OCP-callbacks.md), with [dependencies](./2022-09-16-3-Flexible-Behavior.md) and [with whole systems](./2022-09-16-4-OCP-as-architecture.md).
 We'll also look at some [examples that might look like OCP, but fail to deliver the expected value](./2022-09-16-5-OCP-anti-examples.md).